 - Lobby clothing manufacturers to reduce their use of synthetic fabrics.

 - Purchase a Guppy Friend Bag.
 This bag catches the microfibers from being released into the water.

 - Support the Rozalia Project in stopping microfiber pollution.

 - Change is possible.
-After protesting the use of microbeads – Congress in 2015, passed legislation to ban the use of all microbeads – which was polluting our waterways and poisoning wildlife.
+In 2015, after protests over their use, Congress passed legislation to ban the selling and distribution of microbeads – which were polluting our waterways and poisoning wildlife.
 Be The Change.